Quick Navigation

 Which is more water-resistant?
 Nylon or Polyester

 Polyester is more water-resistant than Nylon.
-However, none of them is completely waterproof, Nylon has a moisture regain the level of 4%, and polyester has a moisture regain the level of 0.4%.
-Meaning, polyester is more hydrophobic than Nylon.
+However, none of them is entirely waterproof, Nylon has a moisture regain the level of 4%, and polyester has a moisture regain the level of 0.4%.
+Meaning polyester is more hydrophobic than Nylon.

 How do you clean Nylon Plastic?